nus-cs2103-AY2021S2/tp/README.md

     1. Only commands which modify the state of the TaskTracker will be redone
     2. There must be an available state to redo to

+11. ### Add a task to the daily task list: `doToday`

+- Adds the specified task from the regular task list to the daily task list.

+- Format: `doToday [-a OR -r] INDEX`

+  1. Flag to add or remove must be specified: `-a` to add a daily task, `-r` to remove a daily task.

+  2. For add flag `-a`: Index must be available on the task list else an error will be thrown.

+  3. For remove flag `-r`: Index must be available on the daily task list else an error will be thrown.

 ## Acknowledgements
 1. This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org)